 Constants are quantities that do not change.
-They are like crotchety old curmudgeons who are stuck in their ways.
+They're like crotchety old curmudgeons, forever stuck in their ways.

 - 3, 57, 299, and are constants.

 We can also use letters to represent unknown constant values.